Cancer Risk Factors

-The alarming news is one-third of all cancer deaths are related to poor diet and lack of exercise.
-But the good news is that even a few simple, small steps can lower your risk for cancer.
-What can you do?
+Cancer is a dreadful disease, but the fact is, one-third of all cancer deaths are related to a poor diet and lack of exercise.
+Even a few small steps can lower your risk of cancer:

 • If you're overweight, try to lighten up a little.
 Losing just 5% of your weight (for example, 8 pounds for a 160-pound individual) can decrease your risk for chronic diseases.

 • Limit alcohol consumption to one drink a day for women and two drinks a day for men.

 • Quit smoking and you’ll lower your cancer risk immensely.
 One-third of all cancer deaths can be attributed to smoking/tobacco use.

 • Limit your exposure to the sun.
 If you’re outside, use sunscreen, hats and UV-blocking sunglasses.

 There's no way to completely guarantee you'll never be at risk for cancer, but by maintaining a healthy lifestyle, you can go a long way toward enjoying a cancer-free life.

 Find out more: Moncrief Cancer Institute offers outstanding educational programs on cancer prevention.
 Check our Event Calendar or call 817.288.9800.